cyrex562/imgui-rs/examples/example_emscripten_opengl3/README.md

 - You need to install Emscripten from https://emscripten.org/docs/getting_started/downloads.html, and have the environment variables set, as described in https://emscripten.org/docs/getting_started/downloads.html#installation-instructions

-- Depending on your configuration, in Windows you may need to run `emsdk/emsdk_env.bat` in your console to access the Emscripten command-line tools.
+- Depending on your configuration, in windows you may need to run `emsdk/emsdk_env.bat` in your console to access the Emscripten command-line tools.

 - You may also refer to our [Continuous Integration setup](https://github.com/ocornut/imgui/tree/master/.github/workflows) for Emscripten setup.